louis-de-neve/gliders25/README.md

 rewrote the bbp correction code into python

+### 19th Feb

+wrote a peak filtering function for bbp data
+- 30 wide median
+- scipy lowpass (butter, Wn=0.1) filter
+- 40 wide median
+- 7 wide mean

+also created an alternative method that takes into account the local minima. (this could be a good thing to talk about in writeup!)

+rewrote MLD code to attach mixed layer depth info to a profile

 # TO DO

 write code to identify night/day

 despike the beta data and convert to bbp using new script

 depth correction for >300m - 95% and then convert -ve to zero